Although this post has little to do with music, the odds are good that some musical readers will find it useful.

 "...every system is perfectly designed to get the results that it gets.
 If our health care system generates high costs, promotes ineffective care, and creates avoidable complications, it's because we've inadvertently designed the system to get exactly those results.In care for back pain, we do this by performing tests when they're unlikely to help and responding to alarming but meaningless results.
 We do it by prescribing medications and procedures with proven risks but unproven benefits.
 We do it by by expecting a quick fix from a probe, a pill, or a procedure when real benefits require harder lifestyle changes.
 We do it with unrealistic expectations of a pain-free life.
 We do it by responding to financial incentives for more rather than better care.
 And we do it by ignoring and underfunding the treatments that appear to be most helpful.For back pain, here are the results: steadily increasing use of imaging tests, opioids, injections, and surgery.
 Costs that are rising faster than the rest of medical care.
 And at a population level, worsening patient function and work disability.
 We've perfectly designed our health care system to produce these results.It's easier to understand this situation if you remember that the back business is indeed a business.
 This is the story of too much medical care today.
 In a for-profit health care system, the first concern is the bottom line rather than the patient's welfare.
 And too often it follows a business ethos: caveat emptor -- buyer beware."

 Full disclosure: I wrote the guideline for use of MRI in low back pain for the American Academy of Neurology in 1994.
 It recommends limiting MRI to patients who have had pain for over 7 weeks.
 By then pain has gone in almost 90% of cases.
 But for some of them knowing for the rest of their lives they have a degenerated, bulging, or herniated disk may not make their lives better.
-A herniated ("slipped") disk is not like an abscess.
-You don't have to cut it out.
+A herniated ("slipped") disk is not like an inguinal hernia.
+You don't have to repair it.